 At your initial appearance, the Judge will inform you of the charges against you, the maximum possible penalties for those charges, and will ask you if you want to have an attorney appointed to represent you.
 The Judge will also take your initial plea of guilty or not guilty.
 Plead not guilty....Read more »

 Yes. usually, cops cite the person, or people, that they believe possess an illegal substance.
 But, a prosecutor can charge a crime against anyone they have probable cause to believe has committed that crime.
-Usually a prosecutor makes this decision after the cops "screen" the case with them....Read more »
+Usually a prosecutor makes this decision after the cops "screen" the case...Read more »

 Technically a person can be arrested anywhere because a warrant is a judicial command to any law enforcement to arrest that person.
 Whether an officer at the DMV is likely to execute a warrant is hard to say.
 But, if DMV suspended a license due to a warrant, and the warrant still exists, it seems...Read more »